 iv) Lack of financial credibility

 There are growing doubts about the credibility of STPs as cost saving measures.
-A review of the 44 ‘footprints’ by the British Medical Association found the claim that STPs would save £26 billion from NHS and social care budgets unrealistic:
+A review of the 44 ‘footprints’ by the British Medical Association found the claim that STPs would save £26 billion from NHS and social care budgets to be unrealistic:

 - most savings depend on the injection of capital up front in order to update or build new health facilities – but this money is not available.
 It’s estimated that, collectively, ‘footprints’ will need £9.5 billion of capital funding to create the infrastructure necessary to deliver the STPs;

-- there is virtually no evidence to suggest that the large scale reshaping of hospital services will improve NHS finances;
+- In the UK there is virtually no evidence to suggest that the large scale reshaping of hospital services will improve NHS finances;

 - Although most STPs claim that they can cut costs by moving services out of hospitals, research suggests otherwise, especially within five years;

 - to be in line with NHS England’s five year plan, public health and prevention have to be priorities for STPs.
 However public health and prevention are now the responsibility of local authorities, whose budgets have been seriously cut in recent years;

 - it’s expected that savings can be made by providing more care in the community, but many STPs don’t consider where funding for extra work in the community will come from.